yufong1267/Neural-Network-Application-game-monitor-tool/README.md

     - Tensorflow-GPU
     - keras
     - Vgg16 model
+    - This reposition have some dataset which you can take to train by your own.

 - ### Except achievement:
     - detect the element location and split dataset from screen shot